petuum/adaptdl/docs/index.rst

 Getting Started
 ---------------

-AdaptDL consists of a *Kubernetes job scheduler* and an *adaptive training library*.
-They can be used in two ways:
+AdaptDL consists of a *job scheduler* and an *adaptive training library*.
+They can be used in multiple ways:

-1. Scheduling multiple training jobs on a shared cluster or the cloud (:doc:`Scheduler Installation<installation/index>`).
+1. Scheduling multiple training jobs on a shared Kubernetes cluster or the cloud (:doc:`Scheduler Installation<installation/index>`).
 2. Adapting the batch size and learning rate for a single training job (:doc:`Standalone Training<standalone-training>`).
+3. As a Ray Tune Trial Scheduler
+    (:doc:`Tune Trial Scheduler<ray/tune_tutorial.rst>`).

 .. toctree::
    :maxdepth: 2